Verizon-owned Visible continues to offer one of the best wireless service deals in 2023, but it’s not for everyone.

 Billing is handled through the Visible app.
 As a prepaid service, no credit check is required unless you finance your phone.
 There are no activation or early termination fees.

-After the free trial, new users can still take advantage of the phone deals I’ll cover later on.
+After the free trial, new users can still take advantage of any available phone deals.

 Visible is owned by Verizon and uses its 5G and 4G LTE networks.